tdg5/async_client/README.md

 # AsyncClient

-Client for interacting with queuing backends.
+Ruby client for interacting with queuing backends